**NOTE**: This post was updated on 17 June, 2019.

 Snapchat generates a lot of dark social shares and traffic due to its lack of transparency.
 That makes Snapchat a private channel.
 Private channels usually generate dark social shares and traffic.
 The loop is closed.

 In this case, they are mixing community-building with what Dark Social truly is: the bad attribution of traffic.
-There is indeed a lot of traffic data coming from WhatsApp that is Dark Social, mainly because, like Snapchat, WhatsApp is a private channel.
+There is indeed a lot of traffic data coming from WhatsApp, mainly because, like Snapchat, WhatsApp is a private channel.

 However, it’s not specified if these groups generate any traffic to external websites or if there is content being shared.
 If that’s not the case, this initiative’s relationship with Dark Social is tenuous at best… it’s just another form of Direct Marketing.